RBradleyUT/Data-Analytics/README.md

 + Communication Skills

 ### Final Project
-+ Completed a final research project finding a link between obesity and SSA Benefits
++ Completed a final research project finding a link between obesity and SSA Benefits.
+This included finding, cleaning, and analyzing a data set to show correlation to give a final recommendation to better the American obesity epidemic.